ida-mdc/diff3d/README.md

     loss_type="l1",  # L1 or L2
 )

-# New `inpaint` methods takes a batch of images and a batch of corresponding masks.
-Returns reconstructions os the same shape as images and masks.
+# New `inpaint` method takes a batch of images and a batch of corresponding masks.
+# Returns reconstructions of the same shape as images and masks.
-# By deafault writes intermediate inpaintings to `./inpainting` directory every 100 timesteps.
+# By default, writes intermediate inpaintings to `./inpainting` directory every 100 timesteps.
 Set None or False to disable.
 images = torch.randn(4, 1, 32, 32, 32)  # (batch, channels, depth, height, width), normalized from 0 to 1 (e.g. after pil_to_tensor transform).
 masks = ...  # binary masks (batch, channels, depth, height, width), where 1 - indicates inpainting regions.